newrelic/opentelemetry-exporter-go/README.md

 ### **Get Started**
 Here’s what you need to get started exporting OpenTelemetry spans and metrics to New Relic:
 * Make sure you have signed up for a [New Relic account](https://docs.newrelic.com/docs/accounts/accounts-billing/account-setup/create-your-new-relic-account).
 * Obtain an [Insights Event Insert API Key](https://docs.newrelic.com/docs/telemetry-data-platform/ingest-manage-data/ingest-apis/use-event-api-report-custom-events#) to send spans and metrics to New Relic.
+(In that guide, you only need to proceed as far as obtaining a new key, the rest of the steps are optional.)

 At this point, you have a couple of alternatives:
-* If you just want to see it working quickly, we have a tiny sample application set up for you [right here](examples/simple/main.go), already set up to export data to your New Relic account.
+* If you just want to see it working quickly, we have a tiny sample application set up for you [right here](examples/simple), already set up to export data to your New Relic account.
 Once you have it checked out, skip to [Running the sample application](#Running-the-sample-application) in this document.
 * If you’re starting from scratch, review the Go OpenTelemetry [Getting Started Guide](https://opentelemetry.io/docs/go/getting-started/).
 This excellent guide will walk you through creating a tiny sample application that generates spans and metrics, and outputs text to your terminal.
 Then [modify your sample application](#Modify-the-OpenTelemetry-sample-application) to send data to New Relic using the instructions below.

 Lastly, [view your data in the New Relic One UI](#View-your-data-in-the-New-Relic-One-UI).
 Very satisfying!

 ### **Modify the OpenTelemetry sample application**
-Here’s what to do to switch out the text-based exporter defined in the Go OpenTelemetry SIG’s [Getting Started Guide](https://github.com/krnowak/opentelemetry.io/blob/1d498b5c2d578cd1932cb822ef482fb3ef861c21/content/en/docs/go/getting-started.md) with the New Relic OpenTelemetry Exporter for Go.
+Here’s what to do to switch out the text-based exporter defined in the Go OpenTelemetry SIG’s [Getting Started Guide](https://opentelemetry.io/docs/go/getting-started/) with the New Relic OpenTelemetry Exporter for Go.

 There are three steps to get it reporting to New Relic: